trevzi/allgram/README.md

-# Allgram
+# cloudGram (ex Allgram)

-Public resources, configurations, and updates for Allgram.
+Public resources, configurations, and updates for cloudGram.

-This repository contains only publicly available information used by the Allgram client.
+This repository contains only publicly available information used by the cloudGram client.